Holo-Host/happ-template/README.md

 - Develop using local development branches of dependencies such as holochain-rust
 - Integrate with Hydra, Circle-CI and other CI services

+## Nix Configuration

+To build a hApp using Nix and the `https://github.com/Holo-Host/holo-nixpkgs` tools, copy the `default.nix`, `pkgs.nix` and `shell.nix` files here, with your hApp's name substituted for the `happ-example` name in the files.
+This enables you to build your hApp's DNA using tooling supplied by `holo-nixpkgs`.
+Then, copy the `Makefile`, again substituting your hApp's name into the `DNANAME` variable.

+### Build release DNA

+Run `nix-build -A happ-example`.
+Or (if you'd rather use the Makefile), enter `nix-shell`, and then run `make build`, or run `make nix-build` to let the Makefile execute the `nix-shell` environment for the `build` target on your behalf.

+#### Develop against a local `holochain-rust` version

+Run `nix-shell -I holochain-rust=../holochain-rust`, where `../holochain-rust` is a path to `holochain-rust` checkout.
+Then, develop as usual.

+#### Develop against built-in `holochain-rust` version

+See previous section, run `nix-shell` without arguments.

 ## Testing

 Holochain hApps typically use both Rust unit tests, and Javascript-based "Scenario" tests written